-(B) The school committee or board of health shall ensure that every student in the public schools be separately and carefully examined by a duly licensed physician, nurse practitioner or physician assistant, as follows:
+Physical Examinations: The Dover-Sherborn Public School Health Program ensures that every student be separately and carefully examined by a duly licensed physician, nurse practitioner or physician assistant, as follows:

 Parents/guardians should call 508-785-1730 and press 1 for the nurse before 8 am to alert the school that their child will be either absent or tardy.
 You should also call if you are planning vacation days outside of the school vacation schedule.
 Even if you have notified teachers about your student’s absence, please make sure to also call the health office.

 In an effort to streamline attendance procedures, we have a new email address dedicated to student attendance.

 All medical absences should still be called into the school nurse @ x 8621

 The school nurse is responsible for the administration of all medications.
 For

 "over-the-counter" medications, i.e., nonprescription medications, the school nurse shall

 follow protocols set by the Board of Registration in Nursing.